CommonAccord/Cmacc-Org/Doc/Wx/org/solderpad/License/Form/SHL_Appendix_0_5.md

-Doc.Title=APPENDIX: How to apply this license to your work
+Doc.Ti=APPENDIX: How to apply this license to your work

 MessageToUser=Copyright Notice